ministryofjustice/cloud-platform-infrastructure/Create-Cluster.md

 1. Edit config for Kuberos, see [/cluster-components/kuberos](/cluster-components/kuberos) for existing ones
     1. Copy the live-0 folder with the new name, `cd` to it
     1. Change OIDC_ISSUER_URL, OIDC_CLIENT_ID, certificate-authority-data, server, name, host in kuberos.yaml
-    1. Change secret in secret.yaml (this one needs to be base64 encoded)
+    1. Change secret in secret.yaml (this one needs to be base64 encoded) to the `ClientSecret` created in the Auth0 application.
     1. `kubectl config current-context` - be sure you're in the one just created
     1. Install Kuberos
         ```